 Grading & Teaching: While parents are not expected to grade or teach material from the online course, reinforcement of concepts or additional emphasis and discussion may be important for many students to succeed in the online course environment.

 Yes.
 There is a technical moderator on call during class to ensure that the class runs smoothly.
 Students should visit kolbe.org and click the “Chat Now” button to the bottom right side of the website page to chat with a live representative if technical issues occur during class OR if a teacher (or another adult) does not show up into the Adobe Connect room.

-Kolbe's Technical Administrator can assist with finding out your computer’s connection speed and technical requirements for the online environment.
-Issues with Adobe Connect, Schoology, or any other technical issue can be directed to here and a number of places on the home page for Kolbe Academy..
-The link to the technical help form is
+Kolbe’s Technical Administrator can assist with finding out your computer’s connection speed and technical requirements for the online environment.
+Issues with Adobe Connect, Schoology, or any other technical issue can be directed to techsuppor(at)kolbe.org.
+The link to the technical help form is here and a number of places on the home page for Kolbe Academy.

 When contacting tech support, please describe the problem effectively.
 Emails to tech support such as “I don’t know my login” or “I can’t login” are not helpful for getting you quick and fruitful help.
 Make sure to include the following information when requesting help: